 Miniature Horse Article and Photos Copyrighted - see credits below

-The fascination with anything greatly larger than the norm, or greatly smaller than the norm has long been a trait of mankind.
-However, a fascination with the Miniature Horse has grown at an astounding rate throughout the 1900's and breeding programs, owners and registries for minis have sharply increased.
+A fascination with the Miniature Horse has grown at an astounding rate throughout the 1900's and breeding programs, owners and registries for minis have sharply increased.

 Breeders have created Micro-minis, Midget Ponies, Miniature Shetland Ponies, Miniature Toy Horses, and Pygmy Clydesdales, to name a few.
 More than a few of the registries offer cross registration with other mini registries.
 Some in American can be cross-registered as Miniature Ponies, Falabella, Miniature Toys or Shetland Ponies; also the minis can be cross-registered with color registries like Appaloosa, Paint or Sabino.